HMS Bonne Citoyenne (1796): Mediterranean

 Commander Josiah Nisbet replaced Retalick in May 1798.
 On 28 October, Bonne Citoyenne and Goliath captured two vessels off Capo Passaro, Sicily.
 Both belonged to the French Republic.
 The brig San Giovanni e San Nicolo was carrying corn.
 Bologna was carrying merchandise, with both vessel and merchandise being Genoese property.

 Bonne Cityonne joined Admiral Horatio Nelson's squadron and went out with it to the Mediterranean, but did not arrive at Abu Qir Bay until ten days after the Battle of the Nile.
 Nisbet was promoted to post captain in December.

-In January 1799 Nelson ordered Bonne Citoyenne to convey the Turkish Ambassador to Constantinople.
+In January 1799 Nelson ordered Bonne Citoyenne to convey the Ottoman Ambassador to Constantinople.
 Nisbet returned to Palermo with dispatches from Constantinople for Nelson.
 She then sailed to Malta to join the fleet blockading the French garrison there, arriving in early April.

 Commander Thomas Malling took over in August.
 His successor, in September, was Lieutenant Archibald Duff (acting), who left after the Admiralty refused to confirm the appointment.
 The next month Commander Robert Jackson assumed command.

 Bonne Citoyenne was among the many vessels of the Malta blockade sharing in the prize money accruing from the capture on 18 February of the French warship Genereux.
 The first distribution of the proceeds of the hull, provisions and stores totaled £24,000.
 On 2 April the squadron captured Guillaume Tell, with the vessels of the squadron sharing in the prize money.
 Similarly Bonne Citoyenne shared in the capture on 6 April of the French polacca Vengeance, which was going into La Valletta.
 Next, on 27 June, vessels of the squadron captured the French privateers Redoubtable and Entreprenant.
 Bonne Citoyenne was also among the vessels sharing in the proceeds from the capture of the French frigate Dianne on 25 August off Malta as she and Justice attempted to escape.
 Although the British captured Dianne, Justice was able to slip away in the dark.

 On 5 September 1800, the British took Malta after two years of blockade.
 Bonne Citoyenne was among the vessels and regiments that shared in the prize money.
 On 18 October, an Anglo-Portuguese squadron shared in the capture of the Ragusan polacca Madonna Della Gratia e San Gaetano, which was carrying plate, amongst other cargo.
 The British vessels were Alexander, Terpsichore, Bonne Citoyenne and Incendiary, and the Portuguese vessels, Principe Real, Reynha de Portugal, Alfonso di Albuquerque, and the corvette Benjamin.
 The seizure on 27 October of two Greek polaccas off Malta also led to a shared payout, this one involving more, but only British vessels.
 One of the polaccas was the San Nicolo, but the name of the other is unknown.
 Nelson ordered the hulls burnt before La Valletta.
 The seizure on 31 October of the ship Fowler involved four other British vessels, Lutine, Pearl, Strombolo, and Transfer.